 Some projects go through the early phases of this process without being constructed.
 While the new landowner may have the best of intentions, circumstances may cause a project to not come to fruition.
-For this reason, the Administration cannot recommend a simple exemption from the real property transfer tax because a nonprofit declares upon recording the transfer that it will be constructing affordable housing in the future.
+For this reason, the Administration cannot recommend a simple exemption from the real property transfer tax when a nonprofit declares upon recording the transfer that it will be constructing affordable housing in the future.

 Instead, the Administration recommends that when a property is transferred to a nonprofit for the purpose of constructing affordable housing, the nonprofit would be eligible for predevelopment assistance from the San José Housing Department, which could include covering the amount of the transfer tax among other predevelopment costs.
 This would require the nonprofit to enter into a predevelopment agreement with the City, which would include how many units are intended to be built, the depth of affordability restrictions, and the term of affordability.
 Funding for this option would be subject to the availability of funds.

-Additionally, the Administration recommends that this programmatic option apply only to sites where 100 percent of the units would have minimum affordability for those at or below 80 percent of AMI for at least 55 years.
+Additionally, the Administration recommends that this programmatic option apply only to sites where 100% of the units would have minimum affordability for those at or below 80% of AMI for at least 55 years and the proposed development must be located on a site consistent with the City's Affordable Housing Siting Policy.